Psalms For Life

 maker of the heavens and the earth!

 David’s enemies would doubtless have assessed their fight with Israel as being of no contest at all.
-But leaving YHWH out of the equation, they grossly miscalculated since they were unwittingly picking a fight with the God controlling all the forces of nature.
-Once their equation had been corrected, the fight proved far more a foregone conclusion than they could ever have imagined—but in the opposite direction.
+But leaving YHWH out of the equation, they grossly miscalculated since they were unwittingly picking a fight with the God in control of all the forces of nature.
+Hence, the fight proved far more a foregone conclusion than they could ever have imagined—and in the opposite direction.

-Perhaps David uses the word “humankind” in verse 2 to suggest that they were up against the rest of humanity or that even if all humankind joined forces against them, their enemies would still be no match for little-Israel-plus-God.
-With YHWH resolutely on Israel’s side, he simply breaks the trap and sets the helpless bird free.
-So to him belong all praise and thanks!
+David uses the word “humankind” to suggest that the Israelites were up against the rest of humanity or maybe even that, if all humankind joined forces against them, their enemies would still be no match for little-Israel-plus-God.
+At first glance, it appears that God is eternally committed to one ethnic group and against all who oppose them.
+But in fact, ethnicity has nothing to do with it.
+God’s commitment to Israel is purely because of Israel’s place in his plan to redeem the human race.
+Israel’s enemies are in this case hellbent on shutting God out.
+But they’re no match for him.
+With YHWH resolutely on his people’s side, he simply breaks the trap and sets the helpless bird free, which leads David to give him all praise and thanks.

-Jesus, I’m no match for all the evil I’m up against in this world, but you fight for me.
-As I walk in loving obedience, no one can pry me away from you.
+Jesus, I’m no match for the evil I’m up against in this world, but you fight for me.
+As I trust and obey you, no one can pry me away from you.
 With you on my side, who can possibly defeat me?
-Help me stand strong against evil and live in joyful hope since you won’t fail me.
+Help me stand strong against evil and live in joyful hope that your kingdom will yet come.
 Amen.

 Our help comes from YHWH